Eigenvalues of Cayley graphs: Miscellaneous

-A \emph{signed graph} is a graph in which each edge is labelled as positive or negative.
+A \emph{signed graph} \cite{BelardoCKW18} is a graph in which each edge is labelled as positive or negative.
 A signed graph is called \emph{balanced} if the number of negative edges in each cycle is even.
 The \emph{adjacency matrix} of a signed graph $G$ is obtained from that of the underlying graph of $G$ by changing the entries corresponding to negative edges from 1 to $-1$, and the \emph{energy} $\EE(G)$ of $G$ is the sum of the absolute values of the eigenvalues of the adjacency matrix of $G$.
 A signed graph $G$ of order $n$ is said to be \emph{hyperenergetic} if $\EE(G) > 2n-2$.
 If $G$ is a signed graph, define its \emph{line signed graph} $L(G)$ to be the signed graph whose underlying graph is that of the line graph of the underlying graph of $G$, such that the sign of an edge $\{e, f\}$ of $L(G)$ is negative if and only if both $e$ and $f$ are negative edges of $G$.
 Let $R$ be a finite commutative ring.
 In \cite{MeemarkS14a}, Meemark and Suntornpoch defined the \emph{unitary Cayley signed graph} $G(R)$ of $R$ to be the signed graph whose underlying graph is the unitary graph $\Cay(R, R^{\times})$ such that an edge $xy$ (where $x, y \in R, x-y \in R^{\times}$) is negative if and only if $\{x, y\} \cap R^{\times} = \emptyset$.
 In the same paper they also determined when $G(R)$ is balanced, when $L(G(R))$ is balanced, when $G(R)$ is hyperenergetic and balanced, and when $L(G(R))$ is hyperenergetic and balanced.
+The reader is referred to \cite{BelardoCKW18} for a survey of known results and open problems on the adjacency spectra of signed graphs.